minvws/nl-kat-coordination/mula/docs/architecture.md

 to reschedule particular tasks.

-In order to support this, every task that is executed by the `BoefjesScheduler` a `TaskSchedule` is created.
-This `TaskSchedule` contains the necessary information and the specific task in order to reschedule a task at a later moment in time.
+In order to support this, every task that is executed by the `BoefjesScheduler` a `Schedule` is created.
+This `Schedule` contains the necessary information and the specific task in order to reschedule a task at a later moment in time.

 ![diagram006](./img/diagram006.svg)

-A `TaskSchedule` supports a cron-like expression as schedule which makes it possible to schedule tasks at certain intervals.
+A `Schedule` supports a cron-like expression as schedule which makes it possible to schedule tasks at certain intervals.
 When such an expression isn't set, the task will be scheduled at a future calculated date.